-- In Opening A, students segment, substitute, and blend individual phonemes (sounds) in a spoken word to produce a new word (RF.K.2e).
-This supports the decoding that takes place in the Work Time A Chaining practice. - In Work Time A, students continue the important shift toward more complex graphophonemic (letter-sound) connections in kindergarten that began with the introduction of the Chaining instructional practice in Module 3.
+- In Work Time A, students continue the important shift toward more complex graphophonemic (letter-sound) connections in kindergarten that began with the introduction of the Chaining instructional practice in Module 3.
 Students begin by identifying each phoneme they hear in a CVC word (RF.K.2d) and connect each of those sounds to the letter (grapheme) that matches it (RF.K.3a).
 Once they have encoded the word in this way, they then decode it by making each individual sound and blending them to pronounce the word.
 The relationship between encoding and decoding is reciprocal; each one supports and strengthens the other.
 Once the first word is built and decoded in this way, students are then guided to replace one letter/sound with a new one (RF.K.2e), and decode that new word.
-In the earliest Chaining lessons, this begins with initial sounds and eventually moves to final and then medial vowel sounds.

-Phonemic awareness (the ability to hear and manipulate sounds in spoken word) is crucial in learning to decode and encode words.
+In the earliest Chaining lessons, this begins with initial sounds and eventually moves to final and then medial vowel sounds. - Phonemic awareness (the ability to hear and manipulate sounds in spoken word) is crucial in learning to decode and encode words.
 Both of the instructional practices in this lesson require students to manipulate phonemes.
 The Chaining practice requires students to map graphemes (letters) to those phonemes (sounds).

-During Modules 1 and 2, students learned letter identification (names, shapes, and sounds of the letters) and phonological awareness (including rhyme, alliteration, syllables, and onset and rime).
+- Lessons 107 and 108 in this cycle introduce students to "ink" and "ank" in written (Lesson 107) and spoken (Lesson 108) words.
+Opening A in this lesson begins with phonemic substitution of the first sound in words with /ink/ and /ank/. - During Modules 1 and 2, students learned letter identification (names, shapes, and sounds of the letters) and phonological awareness (including rhyme, alliteration, syllables, and onset and rime).
 In this lesson, they apply this knowledge together with their growing phonemic awareness (isolating, identifying, and segmenting sounds begun in Module 3) to encode and decode CVC words.
+In this Chaining lesson, students encode and decode CVC words with "e" (/e/) and "u" (/u/).

 - The knowledge that every syllable contains one vowel sound is a crucial part of the Grade 1 Foundational Skills standards.
 To lay the groundwork for that in kindergarten, consider drawing students' attention to the vowel sounds in the words they work with during Work Time.
 In addition, draw students' attention to the number of syllables in the words they are working with.
 The words used in this lesson are all one-syllable words, and they all have one vowel sound. - In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
-Throughout the module, guide students toward more specific responses (example: "If you tap out each sound in a word with your fingers, it can help you figure out what sounds are in the word so you know what letter to look for").
-Consider asking students to name how habits of character (examples: persevering, listening to a partner) may contribute to becoming proficient readers and writers.
+Throughout the module, guide students toward more specific responses (example: "If you tap out each sound in a word with your fingers, it can help you figure out what sounds are in the word so you know what letter to look for") Consider asking students to name how habits of character (examples: persevering, listening to a partner) may contribute to becoming proficient readers and writers.